EdmundGoodman/edmundgoodman.github.io/content/posts/blog_canary.md

 ### Admonitions

 {{< note >}}
-This is a note admonition using the default `title`.
+This is a note admonition.
 {{< /note >}}

 {{< warning title="Custom warning title" >}}